mParticle/aquarium/src/assets/readme.md

   - and all `fill` has the value `"currentColor"`.
 - ensure the svg should not set a `height` or `width` attribute

+## Adding a new SVG asset

-Add the new asset to src/assets/svg, with a semantic name (one that describes the function and not the shape) Then add the icon as an import and export in src/components/icons/index.ts Then add the icon to src/constants/Icons.ts to allow usage in as the `<Icon />` component `name` prop
+Add the new asset to src/assets/svg.
+If your svg file does not have a semantic name (one that describes the function and not the shape), one should be requested from the Designer you received the icon from.
+Then add the icon as an import and export in src/components/icons/index.ts Then add the icon to src/constants/Icons.ts to allow usage in as the `<Icon />` component `name` prop